WhatsOb: An Android app for note-taking during behavioral observations

 To address these problems, I developed WhatsOb, an Android app designed to allow for fast but accurate data capture with minimal device interaction.
 Preconfigured quick text buttons replace tedious typing and researchers can set up flexible observation formats for different study populations.
 The app allows configuration of several sets of quick text buttons to minimize screen clutter and increase versatility.
 Additionally, all entries are time-stamped automatically and researchers can schedule timers in the form of sound or onscreen notifications.
 Data files are exported as plain text or comma-separated values (CSV) files via email and common cloud file hosting services.

 Actual use cases in my lab are three types of behavioral observations: scan samples, focal samples, and ad lib data collection.
-I will be presenting a poster on the app at this year’s meeting of the Society for Computers in Psychology in Boston.

 And I built the website you’re on right now with Jekyll and the Minimal Mistakes Theme.
 You can find the code here.